birdsbat.jpg (11958 bytes) 1985 birdsbat.jpg (11958 bytes)

 P – Joaquin Andujar

-All Stars: League Leaders:
+All Stars: (All-Star game summary) League Leaders:

 Ozzie Smith